2018 SF Fancy Food Show: Fulfilling those Healthy Resolution

 We were awestruck by the shear, natural, beauty of BrightFresh® colorful variety of microgreens and edible flowers.
 The business started in 1995 by farmer, David Sasuga, and it quickly got on the radar with chefs across North America.
 It is a chef’s dream ingredient because it can be used to garnish appetizers, soups, side dishes, main course or added to salads.

 Located in San Diego, the temperate climate and sunny weather, is an ideal place to grow microgreens and edible flowers.
-With a shelf life of 5-7 days, the microgreens are pre-cut and shipped overnight to restaurants, resorts, and to supermarkets on the west coast.
+With a shelf life of 5-7 days, the microgreens are pre-cut and shipped to grocery stores and markets on the west coast.
 Unlike most microgreen businesses, they are able to grow year round in their greenhouse and take advantage of all that natural light.
 It just takes 2 weeks to mature into a stems that are 1 to 1 ½ inches tall.
 Microgreens are delicate yet powerful in nutrients compared with their more mature herbs and vegetable counterparts.

 Their first crop was micro-basil and their product line grew when they added cilantro, and arugula.
 With their microgreens, like kale, broccoli, radishes, or pea shoots, you could hardly get bored with their vast selection.
 Furthermore, the flavor profile is concentrated with a bit of a spiced kick.
 BrightFresh® Microgreens has set their sites further with a goal toward getting their superfoods to the east coast.